airbrain-org/xeus-cling/README2.md

 # Running the QuantStack image

 ```
-docker ps
+docker images

-# Note the container ID of the newly download image from the 'docker pull' command.
+# Note the container ID of the newly downloaded image from the 'docker pull' command.

 winpty docker run -it -p 8888:8888 {container ID}